CogWorksBWSI/GitPracticeRepo/README.md

 The git tutorial describes committing your changes as "taking a snapshot of the changes to include them in the project's history."
 I like to think of commits instead as **save states** in a video game.
 For example, you tend to save your game after every milestone: getting a cool item, beating a mini boss, after a LONG cutscene, etc. That way, if you mess up or your game turns off, you have a save file to head back to.
 Commits are just like that!
 After you finish a function or make a new class and commit, if at any point you mess up you can go back to your previous commits.

 So, how do we commit?
-Any changes that you've *added* will be *committed* (become a part of the project's history) once you type:
+Any changes that you've *staged* (added) will be *committed* (become a part of the project's history) once you type:

 ```bash
 git commit -m "my first commit!"